bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-debug.md

-# Unregister Widget for Vibe landing.repowidget.unregister
+# Enable Debug Mode landing.repowidget.debug

 {% note warning "We are still working on the tool" %}